igoham/CISSP/4 - Networking.md

     - PPTP, l2f, and IPSEC are all only IP protocols

+## WAN technologies

+### Packet switch technologies
+#### x.25

+An old packet switched wan technology that has alrgeley been replaced by frame replay.
+Unlike greame replay x.25 provides error correction but doing so comes at expense of latency.

+## Circuit switched technologies
+Circuits are dedicated lines.
+Any time you think of a circit switched technology you have a direct connection to the ISP backbone.
+Other examples of circuit switched technologies include ISDN, POTS and PPP

+#### T lines - T1/2/3/4/5
+T carrier lines are are circuit switched WAN techn that require a dedicated circut.
+This technology would be used to connect the customer to the the ISP.
+Cir

+### Cell Switching Technologies
+#### ATM

+ATM is a **cell-switched** wan technology.
+Cell switching is similar to packet switching but instead of using varaible length packaged it uses fixed length cells.
+ATM uses cells that are 53 bytes long.
+As a result ATM is mcuh more predictable than packet switched technologies.

 *Network classes and maximum hosts per class network**

 **802.11 table MUST be known**